Groverkss/Synopsys/README.md

 <img src="https://cdn.discordapp.com/attachments/759735584444121110/764909034296836096/unknown.png">

-### Text Summarization
+### Summarization

-The text summarizer works on the mathematical principle of cosine similarity for non-zero vectors.
+The chat summarizer works on the mathematical principle of cosine similarity for non-zero vectors.

 For this, we have represented each line as a vector, of unique words, quantifying it on basis of how "important" or frequent it is, and this idea is done using a graph-based TextRank algorithm on the similarity matrix generated on the above vectors.